vishal-girhepunje/Rural-MGNREGA/README.md

 >>>>>>> main
 BDO

-Email_id - vishal
+Email_id - bdo

-Password - 123
+Password - bdo

 Functions of BDO:
 1. Login into their account.